Solanine: Suggested limits on consumption of solanine

 Toxicity typically occurs when people ingest potatoes containing high levels of solanine.
 The average consumption of potatoes in the U.S. is estimated to be about 167 g of potatoes per day per person.
 There is variation in glycoalkaloid levels in different types of potatoes, but potato farmers aim to keep solanine levels below 0.2 mg/g.
 Signs of solanine poisoning have been linked to eating potatoes with solanine concentrations of between 0.1 and 0.4 mg per gram of potato.
 The average potato has 0.075 mg solanine/g potato, which is equal to about 0.18 mg/kg based on average daily potato consumption.

 Calculations have shown that 2 to 5 mg/kg of body weight is the likely toxic dose of glycoalkaloids like solanine in humans, with 3 to 6 mg/kg constituting the fatal dose.
 Other studies have shown that symptoms of toxicity were observed with consumption of even 1 mg/kg.

 Storage of potatoes

 Various storage conditions can have an impact on the level of solanine in potatoes.
 Glycoalkaloid levels increase when potatoes are exposed to light because light increases synthesis of glycoalkaloids like solanine.
 Potatoes stored in a dark place avoid increased solanine synthesis.
 Potatoes that have turned green due to increased chlorophyll and photosynthesis are indicative of increased light exposure and are therefore associated with high levels of solanine.
 Synthesis of solanine is also stimulated by mechanical injury because glycoalkaloids are synthesized at cut surfaces of potatoes.
 Storage of potatoes for extended periods of time has also been associated with increased solanine content.
-A study found that the solanine levels in Kurfi Jyoti and Kurfi Giriraj potatoes increase solanine levels by 0.232 mg/g and 0.252 mg/g respectively after being poorly stored in a heap.
+A study found that the solanine levels in Kufri Jyoti and Kufri Giriraj potatoes increase solanine levels by 0.232 mg/g and 0.252 mg/g respectively after being poorly stored in a heap.